 If you would use Simon Sinek’s Golden Circle, the strategy would be the “why”, the roadmap the “what”, and the objectives the “how”.

 Technical components of an SEO strategy

-What components you use and to what degree depends on your business and market.
+What components you use and by what degree depends on your business and market.
 A locally-driven business, say a retail chain, needs to focus on different SEO components than a B2B site.
 A marketplace or social network is very different from an e-commerce business or publisher.

 I distinguish between six technical SEO components: